Aliases for P2RY1 Gene

-P2RY1 (Purinergic Receptor P2Y, G-Protein Coupled, 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
+P2RY1 (Purinergic Receptor P2Y1) is a Protein Coding gene.
+Diseases associated with P2RY1 include clopidogrel resistance.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
-An important paralog of this gene is PTAFR.
+An important paralog of this gene is P2RY2.

 UniProtKB/Swiss-Prot for P2RY1 Gene